Pine64 Announces Updated PinePhone Pro Linux Powered Cell Phone

 |160.5 x 76.6 x 9.2mm

 Inside, it’s much like any other phone, with a Rockchip RK3399S six-core SoC operating at 1.5GHz, 4GB of dual-channel LPDDR4 RAM, and 128GB of internal eMMC flash storage.
 It features a 13MP main camera sensor and a 5MP front-facing camera.
 There's a Micro-SD slot for expanded storage, and a six-inch 1440 x 720 IPS touchscreen.
 The PinePhone Pro is not a typical cell phone, rather the concept of convergence, the ability to use your phone as a computer is intriguing.
-Plug your PinePhone Pro into an external display and use it as a low power desktop computer is something that has been attempted by a number of companies, including Canonical's attempt with Ubuntu Edge.
+Plug your PinePhone Pro into an external display and use it as a low-power desktop computer is something that has been attempted by a number of companies, including Canonical's attempt with Ubuntu Edge.

 PinePhone Pro offers something that is missing from the majority of phones, privacy.
 A series of hardware DIP-switches, hidden under a rear cover, cut off access to the cameras, microphone, Wi-Fi 5 and Bluetooth 4.1 chips, headphone jack, and LTE modem (including GPS) should you ever need to.
 The layout and Pogo Pins of the new phone are identical to the original PinePhone, so all existing accessories should work.